Timothyyung/DataBaseMovies/README.md

 ## What is in this github?
 >Data Folder:
->>Genres.txt: Has the list of all the 19 genres to be loaded into the database
+>>Genres.txt: Has the list of all the 19 genres to be loaded into the database<br>
->>mg_relation.csv: Has the list of the movie to genre relation, Contains MovieId and related Genre
+>>mg_relation.csv: Has the list of the movie to genre relation, Contains MovieId and related Genre<br>
->>new_movies.csv: Movies after they have been changed to create a more consistent delimeter ( we used the csv format )
+>>new_movies.csv: Movies after they have been changed to create a more consistent delimeter ( we used the csv format )<br>
->>ratings.7z: zipped form of ratings so it can be uploaded to github. (unzip before use)
+>>ratings.7z: zipped form of ratings so it can be uploaded to github. (unzip before use)<br>
->>tags.csv: Tags after they have been changed to csv format for more a more consistent delimeter
+>>tags.csv: Tags after they have been changed to csv format for more a more consistent delimeter<br>
 >>users.txt: List all the user IDs

 >